Hail damage causing headaches for solar customers, businesses

 Garcia's company is a family-owned business that started in 1996 and was one of the first in Texas.

 "Here you see two that are broken, and every other one around them is fine.
 It's all just with the angle, speed, size of hail.
 Some were hit with baseball-sized hail, some were hit with quarter-sized pieces.
-You know, it just varies," said Garcia.
+You know, it just varies," Garcia said.

-So now, these neighbors are looking toward insurance and the area's HOA to see how they'll move forward with panel repairs.
+Now these neighbors are looking toward insurance and the area's homeowners' association to see how they'll move forward with panel repairs.